inshapardaz/app/docs/books.md

 3. **Authors**.
 If more than one authors for the book their images as shown next to each other.
 Clicking on the image will show [author page](./authors.md).
 4. **Title** of the book.
 Clicking title will open the book details.
 5. **Description** is the short introduction to the book.
 Long descriptions are trimmed for better viwe experience.
 6. **Actions bar**.
 The contents of the actions bar depends on users access level.
 Generally an Writer will see Edit button to edit the book and delete button to remove the book.
+You can see the details on the [Book Editing page](#book-editing-page) and [Delete Book](#delete-book).
 All users see a favorite buttton.
 This button shows red if the book is already marked favorite by user.
 This button can be clicked to add or remove depending on its status.

 ## List View